xdite/bootstrappers/README.md

 # Bootstrappers

-Bootstrappers is the base Rails application used at [Rocodev](http://rocodev.com).
+Bootstrappers is the base Rails application using Bootstrap template and other goodies.

 ## Installation